shoelace-style/webawesome/docs/pages/resources/contributing.md

 ### CSS Custom Properties

-Custom properties allow users to further customize Web Awesome components by exposing specific styles across a component's shadow boundary.
-Use custom properties to expose default design choices for key characteristics of a component.
+Custom properties allow users to customize Web Awesome components by exposing specific styles across a component's shadow boundary.
+Use custom properties to expose key characteristics of a component for low-level theming.
 Avoid using custom properties for styles that may interfere with proper rendering.

 To expose custom properties as part of a component's API, scope them to the `:host` block.